UniversalViewer/universalviewer/README.md

 See the [GitHub releases page](https://github.com/UniversalViewer/UniversalViewer/releases).

-## Development

-The most up-to-date code can usually be found on the `dev` branch.
-Please see the [wiki](https://github.com/UniversalViewer/UniversalViewer/wiki) for instructions on how to customise the viewer for your own projects.

 ### First Time Setup

 All command-line operations for building the UV are scripted using [Grunt](http://gruntjs.com/) which is based on [Node.js](http://nodejs.org/).
 To get set up: